Sergei Eisenstein: Comeback

 Eisenstein was able to ingratiate himself with Stalin for 'one more chance', and he chose, from two offerings, the assignment of a biopic of Alexander Nevsky and his victory at the Battle of the Ice, with music composed by Sergei Prokofiev.
 This time, he was assigned a co-scenarist, Pyotr Pavlenko, to bring in a completed script; professional actors to play the roles; and an assistant director, Dmitri Vasilyev, to expedite shooting.

-The result was a film critically well-received by both the Soviets and in the West, which won him the Order of Lenin and the Stalin Prize.
-It was an allegory and stern warning against the massing forces of Nazi Germany, well played and well made.
+The result was a film critically well received by both the Soviets and in the West, which won him the Order of Lenin and the Stalin Prize.
+It was an allegory and stern warning against the massing forces of Nazi Germany.
 The script had Nevsky utter a number of traditional Russian proverbs, verbally rooting his fight against the Germanic invaders in Russian traditions.
 This was started, completed, and placed in distribution all within the year 1938, and represented Eisenstein's first film in nearly a decade and his first sound film.

-Within months of its release, Stalin entered into a pact with Hitler, and Alexander Nevsky was promptly pulled from distribution.
 Eisenstein returned to teaching, and was assigned to direct Richard Wagner's Die Walküre at the Bolshoi Theatre.
 After the outbreak of war with Germany in 1941, Alexander Nevsky was re-released with a wide distribution and earned international success.
 With the war approaching Moscow, Eisenstein was one of many filmmakers evacuated to Alma-Ata, where he first considered the idea of making a film about Tsar Ivan IV.
 Eisenstein corresponded with Prokofiev from Alma-Ata, and was joined by him there in 1942.
 Prokofiev composed the score for Eisenstein's film Ivan the Terrible and Eisenstein reciprocated by designing sets for an operatic rendition of War and Peace that Prokofiev was developing.